zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 ## Dapper Insert Async

-To insert in dapper asynchronously, you need to use the [ExecuteAsync](/non-query#dapper-executeasync) method.
+To insert in Dapper asynchronously, you need to use the [ExecuteAsync](/non-query#dapper-executeasync) method.
 Unfortunately, `Dapper` doesn't support [cancellation token](https://github.com/DapperLib/Dapper/pull/1625#issuecomment-827984908).

 In this example, we will use the same logic as the previous example with a few differences:
 - Replace the `Execute` method with the `ExecuteAsync` method